obi23lipnik/bobi-selldrugs/README.md

 - Set your inventory resouce by updating Config.inventoryResource (options are ox_inventory and qb-inventory)
 3. (optional)Add a call to client event 'bobi-selldrugs:client:StartSelling' to the action that puts you into the drug selling mode
 - Alternatively you can use the /selldrugs command to turn the selling on and off
+- (Experimental) You can also set `Config.sellingOnByDefault = true` inside `config.lua` which will make selling mode be on by default on player spawn
 4. (optional) Update obi-selldrugs/data/drugs.lua with your chosen sellable drugs and event odds
 5. Update your server.cfg to ensure/start resource bobi-selldrugs
 - `ensure bobi-selldrugs`